scious/documentation/docs/bask/latest.md

 All commands in VS Code are run by typing `CTRL` + `SHFT` + `P` (or `⇧⌘P` on macOS) and then typing one of the following commands.

-### `Bask On`

-Turns on bask for the duration of your coding session.

-The first time you do this, bask will ask for your Bubble login credentials.
+The first time you run a command (LIST THE SPECIFIC COMMAND USERS SHOULD START WITH) do this, bask will ask for your Bubble login credentials.
 If you don't know your password (perhaps because your account uses `Log in with Google`), then visit [Bubble's login page](https://bubble.io/home?mode=login) > click `Forgot your password?` > then follow the directions to reset your password.
 Finally, copy and paste those values into Bask.
 As mentioned [above](#hows-this-work), no credentials ever leave your device.

 Trying Bask for the first time?
 Start your 14 day free trial by grabbing API keys here.